slvnwhrl/sigmorphon2022-models/README.md

 # output folder must exist ("." for current folder)
 python predict.py --model-folder model --output PATH_TO_OUTPUT_DIR --test PATH_TO_FILE
 ```

+### Additional steps for sentence-level segmentation
-However, if you want to perform **sentence-level** segmentation, you need to perform additional steps because of our strategy:
+If you want to perform **sentence-level** segmentation, you need to perform additional steps because of our strategy:
 We simply split sentence into single tokens and perform word-level-segmentation!
 This means:
 Our strategy for the shared task: split sentences into single words and perform word-level segmentation
 - After segmentation, glue segmented words back together to from original sentences.